Save up to 25%… Shop Our Birthday Sale Now!

 • Umbonate (knobbed)

-But many mushrooms, like some of our favorite healthy mushrooms, have a look all their own.
-Take lion's mane mushrooms for instance.
-They are a tooth fungus, meaning instead of a spherical dome cap, they have “teeth” or shaggy hair-like structures that hang down around the mushroom and produce spores.
+Take lion's mane mushrooms, for instance.
+They are tooth fungi, meaning instead of a spherical dome cap, they have “teeth” or shaggy hair-like structures that hang around the mushroom and produce spores.

 Mushroom Cap Scales